SquareBracketAssociates/LearningOOPWithPharo/Chapters/SnakesAndLadders/SnakesAndLadders.md

 Now propose an implementation of the method `movePlayer: aPlayer distance: anInteger`.
-You should get the destination tile for the player, remove the player from its current tile, add it to the destination tile and change the position of the player to reflect its new position.
+You should get the destination tile for the player, remove the player from its current tile, add it to the destination tile, and change the position of the player to reflect its new position.

 ```
 SLGame >> movePlayer: aPlayer distance: anInteger